Originally aired December 9, 2021

 What you'll learn

-After participating in this webinar, you’ll understand how:
+After viewing this webinar, you’ll understand how:

 - PGx affects prescription prescribing